Gura-San/gsd_website_symfony/README.md

 ## Personal Website Project

-Redone my personal website using Symfony 3.4 Framework
+Recreated my personal website using Symfony 3.4 Framework

-Website deployed to Heroku and can be found here: https://salty-harbor-58191.herokuapp.com/
+The site is deployed to Heroku and can be found here: https://salty-harbor-58191.herokuapp.com/